sccn/eeglab_musemonitor_plugin/README.md

 If you want to fix bugs, please issue a pull request.
 For more information on how to do that, see https://sccn.ucsd.edu/wiki/Fork_the_EEGLAB_repo

+version 4.0
+- Allow cleaning the data when it is being imported

 version 3.2
 - Better automatic calculation of sampling rate